-The site has a dominant overstory consisting of ponderosa pine(Pinus ponderosa) with a ponderosa pine, Douglas-fir (Pseudosuga menzisii) and Rocky Mountain juniper (Juniperus scopulorum) component.
-The understory consists of a dense cover of native grass.
-The forested area used to be considered Fuel Model 9 until the recent fire.
-It is now considered Fuel Model 2.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine and Rocky Mountain juniper (Juniperus scopulorum) component.
+The understory consists of a dense cover of native grass and shrubs.
+The forested area is best represented by Fuel Model 2.
 This fuel model consists of open grown pine stands.
 Trees are widely spaced with few understory shrubs or tree regeneration.